 How does one determine his or her worth?

 It is a combination of job experience, time in market, and the average pay of your position in that region.
-The best way to determine your worth to the company is to talk to other people in your position or in a similar position.
+The best way to determine your worth to the company is to talk to other people in your position.
 Some people can be private with this information, but most people I have talked to have opened up.
 Go in with your research done and argue your worth.